-Global Burden of Lymphatic Filariasis and Hydrocele.
-Map 9.1 illustrates that the global DALYs attributable to LF in 2004 were concentrated in tropical regions in Sub-Saharan Africa and Southeast Asia, some of the poorest areas in the world.
-GBD 2010 ranks disability from LF at 105.2; in men, the disease has a slightly higher disability ranking of 87.
-According to GBD 2010, the number of DALYs attributable to LF (2.8 million) is approximately one-half the estimate in the WHO Global Burden of Disease study of 2004, which found a total of 5.9 million DALYs associated with the disease (Murray and others 2012; Vos and others 2012; WHO 2005).
+Map .1 illustrates that the global DALYs attributable to LF are concentrated in tropical regions in Sub-Saharan Africa and Southeast Asia, some of the poorest areas in the world.
+The Global Burden of Disease Report 2010 (GBD 2010) ranks disability from LF at 105.2, with a slightly higher disability ranking of the disease in men at 87.
+According to GBD 2010, the number of DALYs attributable to LF (2.8 million) is approximately one-half the estimate made by the WHO Global Burden of Disease, which found a total of 5.9 million DALYs associated with the disease (Murray and others 2012; Vos and others 2012; WHO 2005).
 Clearly these estimates are significantly different, though the reasons for this variation in disease burden are not yet understood.

-Although GBD 2010 acknowledged that the world's population is aging, and therefore years lived with disability is increasing, it did not consider that the burden of filarial hydrocele may actually increase in many regions, or that other diseases such as depression may be directly attributable to hydrocele (Vos and others 2012).
-In addition, the previous edition of Disease Control Priorities in Developing Countries (Jamison and others 2006) did not consider the burden of filarial hydroceles in its calculation of global surgical DALYs (Debas and others 2006).
+Although the GBD 2010 acknowledges that the world's population is aging, and therefore years lived with disability is increasing, it does not consider that the burden of filarial hydrocele may actually increase in many regions, or that other diseases such as depression, may be directly attributable to hydrocele (Vos and others 2012).
+In addition, the previous edition of Disease Control Priorities in Developing Countries (DCP2) did not consider the burden of filarial hydroceles in its calculation of global surgical DALYs (Debas and others 2006).